Board of Directors

 Brightcore Energy

-As the Senior Vice President of Sustainability and Strategic Partnerships at Brightcore Energy, Lauren leads the development and execution of innovative and impactful clean energy projects for strategic customers across various sectors and regions.
-With over 18 years of experience in renewable energy and sustainability, she is a recognized expert and leader in her field, holding credentials such as LEED AP BD+C and LEED for Homes Green Rater.
+Lauren is the Senior Vice President and Managing Director of Sustainability at Ettinger Engineer Associates, where she leads innovative sustainability projects across multiple sectors and regions.
+With over 20 years in energy and sustainability consulting, she's established herself as an industry expert, holding credentials including LEED AP BD+C and LEED for Homes Green Rater.

 Education